-In 2012 Telford Homes was appointed through a competitive tender to become the development partner of the London Diocesan Board for Schools (LDBS).
+In 2012 Telford Homes was appointed through a competitive tender to become the development partner of the London Diocesan Board for Schools (LDBS) for the redevelopment of Holy Trinity School.
 The site was owned by LDBS and LB Hackney and comprised a single storey 1960s school with several decaying portacabins.

 Prior to 2012, the proposed new school was part of the ‘Building Schools for the Future’ programme, however, when the programme was cancelled, LDBS sought an innovative model to deliver a new self-funded two form entry primary school.
 We worked with LDBS and their architect, Rock Townsend, to realise a mixed use model that would fund the delivery of the new primary school through the sale of open market homes.

 Planning consent was granted by the Greater London Authority (GLA) in December 2013, after a call-in by the Mayor of London.
 Consent was granted for a 34,585 sq.ft school (including nursery) and 101 open market homes.